elainexliu/doggenerator/README.txt

-to run, open the .html file in chrome!
+to run, download all the files and open the .html file in chrome!